techidaily/site-youtube-lab/source/_posts/ed-structuring-complex-topics-in-youtube-content-a-chapter-by-chapter-approach.md

 ![YouTube video chpater](https://images.wondershare.com/filmora/article-images/youtube-video-chapter.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As per YouTube, chapters let the audience navigate better through videos.
 Chapters will let your audience watch different video parts, which will eventually lead to better engagement.
 If you want to organize your YouTube content, chapters are one of the best ways to go about it.
 By using labeled timestamps, your video will be divided into multiple sections.
 Your audience will be able to see the preview of the content and easily skip to the part they want to see within the video's progress bar.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_SbYznUy_zY?si=ThBkP934r3mizi48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Add Chapter to YouTube Video Progress Bar?